370417/mini-music-reader/README.md

 # Mini Music Reader

-Read sheet music one bar at a time.
+An Android app for reading sheet music one bar at a time.
+By only displaying one or two bars at a time, this app allows for more focused practice and better legibility on small phone screens.

-Read sheet music from your phone as your practice.
-Mini Music Reader shows you one or two bars at a time instead of the entire sheet.
-That way, the music is larger and easier to read.